google/mundane/CONTRIBUTING.md

 Unfortunately, Rust forbids this.

-Instead, we take the somewhat circuitous approach of putting an insecure operation inside of its own `pub(crate)` module (e.g., `hmac::insecure_hmac_sha1`).
+Instead, we take the somewhat circuitous approach of putting an insecure operation inside of its own `pub(crate)` module (e.g., `hmac::insecure_hmac`).
 Inside of this module, the insecure operation can be `pub` rather than `pub(crate)`.
 This, in turn, allows the `insecure` module to re-export the item without running afoul of the compiler.
 It's an awkward dance, but it makes it so that insecure operations can only be accessed through the `insecure` module, which is a big win.

 ##### Feature Gating